HenrikBengtsson/startup/OVERVIEW.md

 To condition on more than one key, separate `<key>=<value>` pairs by commas (`,`), e.g. `~/.Rprofile.d/work,interactive=TRUE,os=windows`.
 This also works for directory names.
 For instance, `~/.Rprofile.d/os=windows/work,interactive=TRUE` will process `work,interactive=TRUE` if running on Windows and in interactive mode.
 Multiple packages may be specified.
 For instance, `~/.Rprofile.d/package=devtools,package=future` will only be used if both the devtools and the future packages are installed.

+It is also possible to negate a conditional filename test by using the `<key>!=<value>` specification.
+For instance, `~/.Rprofile.d/package=doMC,os!=windows` will be processed if package `doMC` is installed and if not running on Windows.

 ## Examples
 The below is a list of "real-world" example files: